bs-components/bs-components/readme.md

   - Put a script tag similar to this `<script src='https://unpkg.com/bs-components@0.0.3/dist/bscomponents.js'></script>` in the head of your index.html
   - you do **not** need to include jQuery, Popper.js or the bootstrap.js resource
 - for one of the other frameworks: [Stenciljs Framework Integration](https://stenciljs.com/docs/framework-integration)

----

-TODO: Simple integration examples for vue, react, and angular